 - At least a 2.5 average on a 4.0 scale.

 - A satisfactory class rank based on the standards of the particular high school attended.

-Applicants deficient in either one of the admissions criteria may be admitted under condition or probation and will have restrictions placed on their enrollment.
-Students admitted under condition or probation will be required to participate in the Freshman Focus Program.
-If the probationary student fails to achieve a GPA of 1.5 or above on 12 semester hours at the end of the first semester, the student will face academic suspension.
+Any applicants deficient in one of the admissions criteria (ACT or SAT, GPA) may be admitted under condition or probation but will have restrictions placed on their enrollment.
+Students admitted under condition or probation will be required to participate in the Freshman Focus Program and to achieve a GPA of 1.5 or higher, on 12 semester hours at the end of the first semester to avoid academic suspension.